0-9

 Shopify Plus:

-Shopify plus is the highest end Shopify plan, Shopify Plus offers e-commerce retailers the most benefits and support and is therefore suited to enterprise Shopify merchants.
+Shopify plus is the the most advanced and highest end Shopify plan, Shopify Plus offers e-commerce retailers the most benefits and support and is therefore suited to enterprise brands and the largest global Shopify merchants.

 Social Commerce